The Council’s Executive has approved the draft budget proposals for 2019/20 for consultation. The full proposals are available to download below:

 In response to these financial challenges the council continues to deliver a track record of strong financial discipline.
 Planning ahead, securing savings in advance, re-investing in more efficient ways of working, adopting a more commercial approach, prioritising resources for economic development measures, while making careful use of reserves to meet funding gaps and mitigate risks, is an approach that has served the council well.
-This has allowed the council to deliver annual savings of more than £7.3 million since 2009 through its financial sustainability programme.
-Despite this success the council still needs to continue to act prudently and will need to deliver further savings of £700,000 to achieve its current target by 2018/19.
+This has allowed the council to deliver annual savings of more than £7.8 million since 2008 through its financial sustainability programme.
+Despite this success the council still needs to continue to act prudently and will need to continue to deliver further savings in 2019/20.

-Throughout the delivery of £7.3 million annual savings, the council’s successful financial management has enabled the protection of core services for the people of Lincoln while at the same time allowing the redirection of resources to the priority areas in the council’s new Vision 2020.
+Throughout the delivery of £7.8 million annual savings, the Council’s successful financial management has enabled the protection of core services for the people of Lincoln while at the same time allowing the redirection of resources to the priority areas in the Council’s Vision 2020.

-This new vision is supported by a three-year programme of activity, resourced through the Medium Term Financial Strategy, that seeks to not only deal with the most pressing issues in the city, but also sets out how the council will work, with others, to further grow Lincoln’s economy through larger scale growth and regeneration schemes such as the Transport Hub and New Council House Building Programme.
+This vision is supported by a three year programme of activity, resourced through the MTFS, that seeks to not only deal with the most pressing issues in the city, but also how the Council will work, with others, to embrace and maximise Lincoln’s economy through schemes such as, the Transport Hub and new Council House Building Programme.

-This investment in growth, alongside the council’s financial sustainability programme, with a key focus on income generation while ensuring council tax increases are kept to an acceptable level, forms the foundations of the council’s approach to financial planning over the medium term, seeking to enhance its financial resilience and to continue to focus its resources towards achieving its aspirations in its Vision 2020.
+This investment in growth and the local economy alongside the Council’s financial sustainability programme, forms the foundations of the Council’s approach to financial planning over the medium term, seeking to enhance its financial resilience and to continue to focus its resources towards achieving its aspirations in its Vision 2020.

 Council tax and rents

-This year we are proposing a council tax increase of 1.91%.
+This year we are proposing a council tax increase of 2.95 per cent.

-For those who live in council houses or flats, we have no choice but to follow Central Government policy and reduce rents by 1%.
+For those who live in council houses or flats, we have no choice but to follow Central Government policy and reduce rents by 1 per cent.
 While this represents good news in terms of weekly rents paid by tenants, it will does have a detrimental effect on the council’s overall resources for its housing stock.